 p.
 52 ‘I don’t think I shall ever find peace till I make up my mind about things,’ he said gravely.
 He hesitated, ‘It’s very difficult to put into words.
 The moment you try to, you feel embarrassed.
 You say to yourself: “Who am I that I should bother my head about this, that, and the other?
 Perhaps it’s only because I’m a conceited prig.
 Wouldn’t it be better to follow the beaten track and let what’s coming to you come?
 And then you think of a fellow who an hour before was full of life and fun, and he’s lying dead; it’s all so cruel and so meaningless.
 It’s hard not to ask yourself what life is all about and whether there’s any sense to it or whether it’s all a tragic blunder of blind fate.’

 p.
 77 Larry: “I wish I could make you see how much fuller the life I offer is than anything you have a conception of.
-I wish I could you see how exciting the life of the spirit is and how rich experience.
+I wish I could help you see how exciting the life of the spirit is and how rich an experience.
 It’s illimitable.
 It’s such a happy life.
 There’s one thing like it, when you’re up in a plane by yourself, high, and only infinity surrounds you.
 You’re intoxicated!
 The boundless space.
 You feel such a sense of exhilaration you wouldn’t exchange it for all the power and glory in the world.
 I was reading Descartes the other day.
 The ease, the grace, the lucidity.
 Gosh!”

 Isabel: I’m just an ordinary, normal girl.
 I’m twenty, in ten years I shall be old, I want to have a good time while I have the chance.